heigeo/leaflet.wms/README.md

 You can also set `tiled` to `true`, which will both use the `TileLayer` backend and set `tiled=true` in the WMS request (see [#16](https://github.com/heigeo/leaflet.wms/issues/16).

-`L.WMS.Source` forwards all `L.WMS.Overlay` events and provides two functions for toggling on and off individual WMS layers (`addSubLayer` and `removeSubLayer`, respectively).
+`L.WMS.Source` forwards all `L.WMS.Overlay` or `L.WMS.TileLayer` events and provides two functions for toggling on and off individual WMS layers (`addSubLayer` and `removeSubLayer`, respectively).
 That said, it is usually more convenient to use `L.WMS.Layer` instances (described next).

 ```javascript
 var options = {'transparent': true};